-Resident Name: Year: - Pediatric Residency Program completion: udinal learning experiences and required rotations.
-Validated by RPD d to have earned an assessment of "Achieved for Residency" for \geq 80% the required objectives of the objectives can have a final assessment of "Needs Improvement". % of objectives achieved: ch or quality improvement project with final report submitted in manuscript style and a platform or the annual Pediatric Pharmacy Association (PPA) meeting or the UVA Children's Hospital Symposium.
-Project manuscript submitted and deemed final by RPD:(signature of RPD verifying manuscript submission) Completion of one ACP journal club presentation E accredited continuing education seminar, a Pediatric Resident Noon Conference, and required on(s).
-ACPE accredited continuing education seminar: Pediatric Noon Conference OR presentation to non-pharmacy healthcare professionals: Journal club(s): Completion of at least of one medication guideline or SBAR related to pediatric pharmacy practice.
-Validated by RPD Completion of a medica ition use evaluation (MUE): Validated by RPD Completion of all PGY2 appendix topics in PharmAcademic Validated by RPD Provision of pharmacy s staffing coverage as indicated on the Pharmacy Residency Staffing Schedule.
-Validated by preceptor for Service learning experience onic notebook, or files on PharmAcademic to the program director (at the conclusion of the program) tation slides, posters, data collection forms, proposals, IRB documents, & manuscripts.
-Validated by RPD • f of all evaluations, self-evaluations, and preceptor and learning experience evaluations for all tudinal experiences in PharmAcademic.
-Validated by RPD
+Requirements for PGY2 Pediatric Residency Program completion:

+Completion of all longitudinal learning experiences and required rotations.

+The resident is expected to have earned an assessment of "Achieved for Residency" for $\geq$ 80% the required objectives of the residency program.
+No objectives can have a final assessment of "Needs Improvement".

+Completion of a research or quality improvement project with final report submitted in manuscript style and a platform or poster presentation at the annual Pediatric Pharmacy Association (PPA) meeting or the UVA Children's Hospital Symposium.

+Completion of one ACPE accredited continuing education seminar, a Pediatric Resident Noon Conference, and required journal club presentation(s).

+ACPE accredited continuing education seminar: \\\\\\

+- □ Pediatric Noon Conference OR presentation to non-pharmacy healthcare professionals: - Journal club(s): \\\\\

+Completion of at least one medication guideline or SBAR related to pediatric pharmacy practice.

+Completion of a medication use evaluation (MUE):

+Completion of all PGY2 appendix topics in PharmAcademic

+Provision of pharmacy staffing coverage as indicated on the Pharmacy Residency Staffing Schedule.

+□ Validated by preceptor for Service learning experience

+Submission of an electronic notebook, or files on PharmAcademic to the program director (at the conclusion of the program) that includes all presentation slides, posters, data collection forms, proposals, IRB documents, & manuscripts.

+□ Validated by RPD

+Completion and sign off of all evaluations, self-evaluations, and preceptor and learning experience evaluations for all concentrated and longitudinal experiences in PharmAcademic.